 COVID-19 (severe coronavirus disease) is linked to a dysregulation of the host’s innate and adaptive immune responses, which may lead to excessive inflammation and organ failure.
 Aside from generic antiviral medications and oxygen supplementation, immunomodulatory therapies like antibody therapy have shown to be moderately helpful in the treatment of severe COVID-19.
 However, the adverse effects of these therapies, especially when given to people who are infected with a different virus, often restrict their usefulness.

-MSC therapies, which have previously been used to effectively treat influenza in animal models, are believed to be a far safer alternative to the medicines.
+Mesenchymal stem cell therapy, which have previously been used to effectively treat influenza in animal models, are believed to be a far safer alternative to the medicines.
 Since the start of the pandemic, a number of clinical studies using MSC treatments against COVID-19 have started.

 To that aim, the progress of these studies is discussed in a recent Signal Transduction and Targeted Therapy study article.
 The researchers discovered that MSC therapy is well tolerated and effective in decreasing lung damage in COVID-19 patients and increasing their recovery prospects.